OSU-BMBL/scDEAL/README.md

 |      GSE140440 | DOCETAXEL |        512 |            256,128 |              256,128 |           DAE |     0.1 |          0.01 | upsampling |
 |      GSE149383 | ERLOTINIB |         64 |            512,256 |              256,128 |           DAE |     0.3 |          0.01 | upsampling |

+We can also train bulkmode.py and scmodel.py from scratch with user-defined parameters by setting --checkpoint "False":
 ```
 source scDEALenv/bin/activate
 python bulkmodel.py --drug "I.BET.762" --dimreduce "DAE" --encoder_h_dims "256,128" --predictor_h_dims "128,64" --bottleneck 512 --data_name "GSE110894" --sampling "upsampling" --dropout 0.1 --lr 0.5 --printgene "F" -mod "new" --checkpoint "False"
 python scmodel.py --sc_data "GSE110894" --dimreduce "DAE" --drug "I.BET.762" --bulk_h_dims "256,128" --bottleneck 512 --predictor_h_dims "128,64" --dropout 0.1 --printgene "F" -mod "new" --lr 0.5 --sampling "upsampling" --printgene "F" -mod "new" --checkpoint "False"
 ```
 Remember that the dimension of the encoder and predictor should be identical (--encoder_h_dims(bulk_h_dims) "256,128", --predictor_h_dims "128,64", --bottleneck 256) in two steps.
+This step train the scDEAL model and predicts the sensitivity of I.BET.762 of the input scRNA-Seq data from GSE110984.

 ### Expected run time for the demo
-The training time of the test case including bulk-level and single-cell-level training on the testing computer was 4 minutes.
+The training time of the test case including bulk-level and single-cell-level training on the testing computer was 20 minutes on the pytorch cpu version.

 ### Expected output
 The expected output format of scDEAL is the [AnnData](https://anndata.readthedocs.io/en/latest/anndata.AnnData.html) object (.h5ad) applied by the scanpy package.
 The file will be stored in the directory "scDEAL/adata/data/".
 The prediction of sensitivity will be stored in adata.obs["sens_label"] (if you load your AnnDdata object named as adata) where 0 represents resistance and 1 represents sensitivity respectively.
 Further analysis for the output can be processed by the package [Scanpy](https://scanpy.readthedocs.io/en/stable/).
 The object can be loaded into python through the function: [scanpy.read_h5ad](https://scanpy.readthedocs.io/en/latest/generated/scanpy.read_h5ad.html#scanpy-read-h5ad).